lorenzopalaia/Tailwind-Hero-Patterns/README.md

 <a name="readme-top"></a>

 <!--
 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `tailwind-hero-patterns`, `twitter_handle`, `project_title`, `project_description`
+Do a search and replace with your text editor for the following: `tailwind-hero-patterns`, `twitter_handle`, `Tailwind Hero Patterns`, `All heropatterns.com patterns as TailwindCSS classes`
 -->

 <!-- PROJECT SHIELDS -->